 Licensing Your Dog

 The State of Connecticut Department of Agriculture requires that you obtain an annual license for your dog, six months or older.
-You can obtain a license in Town Hall at the Town Clerk's office, 203 594 3070.
 You will need a current rabies certificate and proof your dog has been neutered.
 The license fee is higher if your dog is not neutered.
-To license your dog, please visit for Dog Licensing M-F 9:00 a.m. - 3:30 p.m. or contact the Town Clerk's Office.
+To license your dog, please visit the Town Clerk's Office M-F 9:00 a.m. - 3:30 p.m. or call 203 594 3070.